Rudy Haddad

-Rudy Haddad (רודי חדד; born 5 February 1985) is a former professional footballer who played as an attacking midfielder.
+Rudy Haddad (רודי חדד; born 5 February 1985) is a French-Israeli former professional footballer who played as an attacking midfielder.

 Career

 Haddad is Jewish, and was born in Paris and raised in France to a family of Tunisian Jewish descent.
 He is a previously highly touted young player, having come up through the youth system at Paris Saint-Germain.
 On 21 January 2009, he was loaned out to Valenciennes FC.

 He was unable to hold down a regular first team place at Paris Saint-Germain.
 He has been noted as a player of some promise but the presence of Portuguese goalscorer Pauleta restricted his first team opportunities.
 He signed with Maccabi Tel Aviv in July 2007.
 His Jewish ethnicity made him a prime target for some football clubs in Israel, where he would not count as a foreigner.
 Maccabi Tel Aviv placed a €500,000 bid for his services.

 On 16 June 2011, Haddad signed a three-year contract with Ligue 1 side AJ Auxerre after a three-year stint with LB Châteauroux in Ligue 2.

 In August 2015, Hadad signed a two-year contract with Hapoel Ashkelon from Liga Leumit.
 In the end of the 2015–16 Hadad was one of the key players of Ashkelon's promotion to the Israeli Premier League.

+Rudy Haddad holds French and Israeli citizenships.